wtdcode/sand-aflpp/evaluation/README.md

 In addition, as suggested above, we observed that some programs' behavior will change per different kernel versions.
 Therefore, you might adjust the script accordingly, we have put a few heuristic rules in the script, though.

+This shall deduplicate >90% crashes in our experiment, on some targets, even all crashes.
+For the last 10% crashes, unfortunately we have to go through a manual process.
+Generally, we did this following practice from [Magma](https://hexhive.epfl.ch/publications/files/21SIGMETRICS.pdf): Find bug reports/fix from upstream, identify the root cause and manually merge the crashes.
+For example, a common bug is lacking checks for the length of some fields but causing crashes in different locations.

-After the minimization is done, we have a script [data.py](./data.py) to collect these data.
+After the deduplication is done, we have a script [data.py](./data.py) to collect these data.
 Most tables and figures are made from these raw results.

 Usage:

 ```bash
 python3 data.py --output /path/to/tmpfs/output
 ```

+Note this also collects throughput and a few other metrics.